As of August 2021

 - areas where they are developing depth of functional knowledge

-What would be typically considered a seasoned member of the team, who can not only work independently, but can mentor / coach junior or entry-level engineers.
+L5: A seasoned member of the team, who can not only work independently, but can mentor / coach junior or entry-level engineers.

 In addition to the requirements of Band 4, a successful candidate would have: